 Ultimately, it depends on the nature of the Estate and your goals.
 We find that there are few truly “simple” estates—and those that are “simple” are generally ones that have less than $50,000 in total assets (including the value of the home).
 The more assets that are at stake, the more work there is to do, the more legal requirements involved, and the more decisions that need to be made.

 In addition, the role of Executor or Trustee can be incredibly time-consuming.
 Even a modest estate can require 10-20 hours per week of your attention, depending on what phase of Estate Administration you are in.
-This is a lot of work and responsibility to take on—particularly at a time while you are grieving the loss of your loved one and trying to meet your other day-to-day responsibilities such as family obligations and “day job” requirements.
+This is a lot of work and responsibility to take on—particularly at a time when you are grieving the loss of your loved one and trying to meet your other day-to-day responsibilities, such as family obligations and “day job” requirements.

 Jennifer Mercer